-- Kari Matson, Affirmative Action Officer, kari.matson@sctcc.edu, 320-308-3227 - Tanya Cimenski, H R Recruitment Specialist, Tanya.cimenski@sctcc.edu, 320-828-0625
+Kari Matson, Vice President of Human Resources, kari.matson@sctcc.edu, 320-308-3227

 Methods of Auditing, Evaluating, and Reporting Program Success

 Minnesota Administrative Rules 3905.0400, subpart 1, item I

 Pre-Employment Review Procedure/Monitoring the Hiring Process

 The College will evaluate its selection process to determine if its requirements unnecessarily screen out a disproportionate number of females, racial/ethnic minorities, individuals with disabilities or veterans.
 The College will use the Monitoring the Hiring Process form for every hire to track the number of females, racial/ethnic minorities, individuals with disabilities, and veterans in each stage of the selection process.
 Directors, managers, and supervisors will work closely with human resources and the Affirmative Action Officer in reviewing the requirements for the position, posting the position, and interviewing and selection to ensure that equal opportunity and affirmative action are carried out.
 Directors, managers, and supervisors must document their hiring decisions and equal opportunity professionals will review for bias.